TimTr/TimTr/README.md

-# Hello, I'm Tim.
+# Hello,

-My name is Tim Triemstra, and I work at Apple on developer documentation and tools.
-I'm also involved in the Swift community.
+My name is Tim Triemstra, good to meet you.
+I work at Apple on developer tools, docs, and Swift open source.

-## Contact

-You can reach me using:
+## You can reach me using:

 - 📨 Email: "root" at timtr.com
 - 🐘 Mastodon: @TimTr@hachyderm.io or [hachyderm.io/@TimTr](https://hachyderm.io/@TimTr)